 What Is "The Lawsuit Type?"

 As far as I can tell that phrase is used exclusively in a negative sense to describe "sue-happy drama queens," or even outright frauds who irresponsibly waste the court's time trying for a big payday.
 Lawsuits also generally require associating with attorneys, which folks aren't always crazy about.
-Their concerns seem driven by a misconception that injury attorneys are "vultures" or "ambulance-chasers," as though they're ghoulishly pleased when someone is hurt or killed--cartoonish villains who twirl their mustaches as they dream of injured clients.
+Their concerns seem driven by a misconception that injury attorneys are "vultures" or "ambulance-chasers," as though they're ghoulishly pleased when someone is hurt or killed.

 No wonder people don't want to be "the lawsuit type" if that's how they feel, but their perception is just plain wrong.
-The law might have to endure the exploitive efforts of a few bad apples, but that's true of almost any institution.
-Addicts try to scam doctors out of medication in clinics and hospitals every day.
-People continue to drive drunk, flouting the law and endangering innocent people.
-Heck, even some Olympic athletes take steroids to edge out their competition.
+The law might have to endure the exploitive efforts of a few bad apples, but that's true of almost any institution: Some doctors abuse their credentials to clear unfit truck drivers for duty.
+Crooked police officers seize drugs and resell them as a side hustle.
+Even Olympic athletes occasionally abuse public trust by doping to edge out their competition.
 In each case, though, these people's dishonesty is almost always discovered and punished.

 The same is true for lawsuits: Some may try to abuse their right to seek justice, but their efforts usually fail spectacularly.
 "The lawsuit type" shouldn't be defined by those abusers' recklessness.
 It should just refer to anyone who rightly wants to make use of the civil justice system after being unfairly injured.
 Lawsuits are an important method of seeking help for wronged parties.
 Without them, trusting only in fate to provide, victims and their families might struggle in vain trying to get back on their feet after a tragedy.